bbonora/SublimeCMSMadeSimple/README.md

 SublimeCMSMadeSimple
 ====================

-The is a  package for Sublime Text 2 which contains a bunch of snippets commonly used for module development.
+This a package for Sublime Text 2.
+It contains a bunch of snippets commonly used for module development.